The material degrades completely and predictably within hours or days, ensuring that production reaches its full potential.

 In depleted reservoirs it is difficult to manage the removal of milling debris, increasing costs and the risks of getting stuck.
 Rigging mechanical intervention equipment up and down carries its own risks.

-In the past few years a few composite plug suppliers have improved their designs to meet these goals by introducing shorter plugs with better composite materials; fewer parts and less metal content; and fluid propulsion rings that accelerate running times, minimize or eliminate presets, improve pressure ratings, and reduce drillout time.
+In the past few years a few composite plug suppliers have improved their designs to meet these goals by introducing shorter plugs with better composite materials; fewer parts and less metal content; and fluid propulsion rings that accelerate running times, minimize or eliminate presets, improve pressure ratings, and reduce drillout time (also assisting in wellsite fire protection).
 In one operator’s wells studied in the Permian Basin these improvements have reduced PNP and fracture completion times from eight days to four days.

 Completion engineers and consultants said high-performance plugs require less water and can be safely pumped down at speeds exceeding 24 m/min (80 ft/min) without risk of a preset.
 Drill-out times with these plugs are highly predictable and range from 7 to 12 minutes per plug.